singlesourcepub/baseprints/docs/basecast/usage.md

  as an input file to `basecast`.

 ```
-basecast doc.md --baseprint=out
+basecast doc.md -b=baseprint
 ```

-A baseprint is created in the subdirectory `out` (containing a JATS XML file named `article.xml`).
+A baseprint is created in the subdirectory `baseprint` (containing a JATS XML file named `article.xml`).

 ## Use with LaTeX